linode/docs/docs/tools-reference/linux-package-management.md

 -   `emerge package-name(s)` - Installs the specified package or packages.
 -   `emerge -u package-name(s)` - Updates the specified package to the latest version.
 Using the flag `-uD` also updates dependencies.
 -   `emerge --depclean package-name(s)` or `emerge -c package-name(s)` - Removes the specified package or packages.
 -   `emerge --depclean` - Removes packages that are orphaned.
-This means removal of all packages that weren't explicitly installed and do not dependend upon any specific package.
+This means removal of all packages that weren't explicitly installed and do not depend upon any specific package.
 We recommend that you run it with the `--pretend` option before running this command on a production system.
 -   `emerge -evp --deep world` - Lists all of the packages currently installed on the system.
 -   `equery depends package-name(s)` - Lists all of the packages that depend upon the specified package.
 -   `equery files package-name(s)` - Lists all of the files "owned" by a package.